computationalabstraction/patgo/README.md

 for(let i = 0;i < 1000;i++)
 {
-  // You can pass any number of params after the function and will passed to the function when executed go(f1,i*10,i*10).then(result => console.log(result.value));
+  // You can pass any number of params after the function and will be passed to the function when executed go(f1,i*10,i*10).then(result => console.log(result.value));
 }